 Chris Justiniano is a student at University of Puerto Rico - Mayagüez currently completing research at Southern Methodist University under Dr. Heather DeShon.

 This summer research relies on studying induced earthquakes common from Texas's local basins as a result of wastewater injection since 2008, with the additional purpose of expanding Texas’s earthquake catalog from local and regional data to seismic events of lower magnitude related to these injection methods.
 I'll study specifically the North area of the Fort-Worth Basin, since this is the region that SMU campus is currently doing part of their extensive research, along with data collected by their local seismic stations.
 I will be in charge of identifying phase changes, locate earthquakes, and process seismic waveform data from North Texas catalog through coding and data analysis, with main emphasis in Python.
 These clusters are based on InSAR, infrasound, and other seismologic tools.
 Machine learning will be applied as a tool to better understand the distribution of earthquakes and how much affect local communities nearby Dallas.
-The main outcome of the research is to have an extensive earthquake catalog of Texas with more seismic events of lower magnitude and explain the main causes of its induced seismicity.
+The main outcome of the research is to have an extensive earthquake catalog of Texas with more seismic events of lower magnitude.

 There was a lot of cool stuff going on during this week.
 Everything seems to be OK in the research progress, and I feel that I'm completely set up with the dynamics of our work in the computer lab.
 During the second and third week, I got to generate through the EQT tool some cool images of seismograms, and a lot of them chose good P-wave and S-wave picks in their three components.
 Some of these got a little bit delayed (but still on time), because sometimes technical difficulties kept arising in the process of preprocessing the mseed files and passing them through the EQT analyzer.
 However, in the end, everything is going well as our expected plans.
 Although EQT shows a good performance in our tasks (even though it takes a lot of time the data downloading), it's weird at some point.
 For some reason, EQT has some difficulties downloading data at 200 samples per second.
 In the meantime, I kept working with another simple station as my team and I figure out how to get the data from the IRIS online database of these specific data, or use the local data from the campus' servers and make the downsampling locally before passing them to EQT.